Japan's August consumer prices fall at fastest pace in four years

 The so-called core-core price index, which excludes food and energy prices and is closely tracked by the central bank as a narrower gauge of inflation, fell 0.1% in August, the first fall since March 2017.
 In July, the index gained 0.4%.

+“There is also a possibility that weak demand triggered by the coronavirus outbreak could push down consumer prices going ahead, though we haven’t seen significant impact on consumer prices so far,” Shinke said.

-The economy shrank an annualised 28.1% in April-June, its worst postwar contraction.
+The economy shrank an annualised 28.1% in April-June, its biggest postwar contraction.

+Analysts see the reopening of businesses after a nationwide shutdown supporting the economy, but firms and consumers remain cautious about the coronavirus outbreak and the pace of recovery may be limited.

 Reporting by Kaori Kaneko; Editing by Sam Holmes